Moshe1988/CouponManagementSystem/README.md

 # CouponManagementSystem
-Back end `JAVA` server project for managing coupons.
+Back end `JAVA` server project for managing coupons system website.

 ## About
 The app has a few access levels: